Darwin Military Museum and Defence of Darwin Experience

 Location: Stokes Hill Wharf.

-The Royal Flying Doctor Service Darwin Tourist Facility provides the opportunity to relive the drama of the Bombing of Darwin, through holograms, virtual reality and a projection window showing the attack on Darwin harbour.
+The Royal Flying Doctor Service Darwin Tourist Facility provides the opportunity to relive the drama of the Bombing of Darwin.
+See, experience and learn through the wonders of technology as the RFDS Tourist Facility brings history to life.

 Australian Aviation Heritage Museum

 Location: 557 Stuart Highway.

 The Australian Aviation Heritage Museum houses an impressive display of aircraft, along with graphic displays and information.
 From a Spitfire to the B-52 Bomber, the Museum is a great place to experience the aircraft of WWII.